MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/text.md

 |Is regular expression|N/A|Boolean value|False|Specify whether the delimiter will be a regular expression.
 A regular expression creates a range of possibilities for the delimiter.
 For example, '\d' means that the delimiter could be any digit|

 > [!NOTE]
-> Power Automate Desktop's regular expression engine is .NET.
+> Power Automate's regular expression engine is .NET.
 You can find more information in [Regular Expression Language - Quick Reference](https://docs.microsoft.com/dotnet/standard/base-types/regular-expression-language-quick-reference).

 ##### Variables Produced
 |Argument|Type|Description|